Fat Joe: 2016–2020: Reunion with D.I.T.C., Plata O Plomo, Family Ties and other ventures

-2021-2024: Non-album singles, Verzuz with Ja Rule, guest appearances and the World Changed on Me
+2021–2024: Non-album singles, Verzuz with Ja Rule, guest appearances and the World Changed on Me

 On January 21, 2021, Cartagena released the non-album single, "Sunshine (The Light)", containing a mashup between Luther Vandross' "Never Too Much" and an acapella version of Rihanna's "Kiss It Better" with a feature credited by Amorphous and DJ Khaled.
 That same year, he and DJ Drama released a "Gangsta Grillz" exclusive mixtape titled What Would Big Do 2021.

 On September 15, 2021, Cartagena reunited with Ja Rule to engage in an online single battle via Verzuz.
 Their Verzuz battle (curated by co-creators Timbaland and Swizz Beatz) ended when Jadakiss appeared and the three performed their 2004 single, "New York", which was what ignited Cartagena and Jadakiss' mutual feud with Ja Rule's nemesis, 50 Cent, who also reacted to the battle with praise for Cartagena.
 Cartagena also made controversial comments toward former background singer, Lil' Mo, who previously collaborated with Ja Rule in the 2000s; she responded with scathing online statements.

 Throughout 2022, he appeared on two songs: "The Essence" alongside Flee Lord, Mephux and LordMobb and "JOE CRACK", a track produced by Diamond D from his album, The Rear View.

+In 2023, Cartagena appeared on Shab's single "Voodoo", which entered the Top 40 on both the Rhythmic and Pop charts.
+The track interpolates Terror Squad's "Lean Back".

 In 2024, Cartagena released another non-album single with Remy Ma, "Outta Control".
 He then appeared on LL Cool J's single, "Saturday Night Special", alongside Rick Ross; the track appeared on LL's album, The FORCE.
 In August, Starz announced Cartagena's talk show, Fat Joe Talks; the series premiered October 4 following the series finale of Power Book II: Ghost, whose executive producer, 50 Cent, was once again Cartagena's former rival.
 That December, he released his long-awaited eleventh studio album, the World Changed on Me.
 The album was dedicated to his older brother, Angel, who died the previous November.
 The album included guest appearances by Remy Ma, Chris Rock, Dre, Karma Nova and DJ Khaled, along with two singles, "Paradise" with Anitta and "I Got You" with Babyface.